sravya404/Ecommerce-Business-Insights/README.md

 ## 📌 Project Overview

-This project analyzes e-commerce product sales data to uncover business insights related to sales performance, product popularity, customer ratings, discounts, and geographic trends.
+This project analyzes e-commerce product sales data to uncover business insights related to sales performance, product popularity, customer ratings, discounts,

 The analysis was performed using **Python (Pandas, Plotly)** and the findings were presented through an **interactive Power BI dashboard**.